Is An Aluminum Trailer Frame Good Or Bad?

 And Building An Aluminum Trailer?

 How about building an aluminum trailer frame?
-In the same ways to inspect an aluminum trailer, that’s what I would ask myself before building one.
-Do I have enough aluminum fabrication experience and skill to positively make good, robust welds?
+I would ask myself the same questions before building one.
+Do I have enough aluminum fabrication experience and skill to positively make good, robust aluminum welds?
 Have I tested my welds to know for sure they are good?

 An aluminum trailer frame is the wrong project to learn on.
-There’s too much at stake with too much liability on the road.
-How about technique for welding aluminum?
+There is too much at stake with too much liability on the road.
+How about a technique for welding aluminum?
 Do I know how to reinforce the joints in torsion?
 In compression?
-Do I know how to mitigate fatigue for welding aluminum joints?
+Do I know how to mitigate fatigue for welding aluminum beam joints?

 Interestingly, aluminum bicycle frames get a heat treatment – the whole frame – after welding to mitigate the stresses of welding.
 That helps keep the frame from cracking later.
 While an oven that size would be super awesome, it would be really hard to do, DIY, with a full trailer frame.
 So, we need to do other things.
 Also, in bicycles, they butt the tubes – meaning they are thicker at the weld locations, than for rest of the tube.
 (Now that would be a fantastic trick to do with a trailer!!)
 In my opinion, you need to know how, and have significant experience with aluminum, before diving into building an aluminum trailer.

-If you’ve got the skills and experience, then yes.
+If you have got the skills and experience, then yes.
 Absolutely!
 An Aluminum trailer is an awesome project.

-The next obvious question is “Why don’t you have plans for aluminum trailers?”
+The next obvious question is “Why no plans for aluminum trailers?”
 Read there to find out.

 Comments